Your link text

 As was Paul's practice, he went to the synagogue and engaged the locals in a discussion.
 Then, he went to the marketplace, where he engaged anyone who would listen.

-Paul faced a challenging audience in Athens who were cultured and educated in its history.
-It was an intellectual center.
-Paul spoke to a city perhaps different than any other city he had
+In Athens, Paul faced a challenging audience who were cultured and educated in its history.
+Athens was an intellectual center.
+Paul spoke to a city that was different from any other city he had

 preached in.